bregman-arie/system-design-notebook/README.md

 * Elastic IP address - This is the static IP address our user will use every time to reach the application.
 In case the instance is not operational, we could always move the IP address to one that it is (if we manage more than one instance)
 </b></details>

-#### "What time is it?" but with more than one user

 <details>
-<summary>Following the last exercise, your web app became a huge success and many users start using it.
+<summary>Your web app became a huge success and many users start using it.
 What might be the problem with moving from one user to multiple users and how to deal with it using a single improvement of the architecture?
 </summary><br><b>

 Your instance might not be strong enough to handle requests from multiple users and soon enough you might see RAM and CPU utilized fully.
 One way to deal with it is, to perform what is called "Vertical Scaling" which is the act of adding more resources to your instance.
 In AWS case, switching to an instance type with more resources like M5 for example.